-Redfish, Snook, Pompano, Tarpon, Mangrove Snapper, Spotted Sea Trout, Flounder, Sheepshead and Black Drum.
+Redfish, Snook, Pompano, Mangrove Snapper, Spotted Sea Trout, Flounder, Sheepshead and Black Drum.

-Because of the proximity to Ponce Inlet and the Atlantic Ocean, there are also plenty of saltwater species available that are usually associated with nearshore or offshore fishing including: Sharks, Barracudas, King Mackerel, Spanish Mackerel and several species of Grouper and Snapper.
+Because of the proximity to Ponce Inlet and the Atlantic Ocean, you may also encounter saltwater species that are usually associated with nearshore or offshore fishing including: Sharks, Barracudas, Tarpon, King Mackerel, Spanish Mackerel and several species of Grouper and Snapper.

 The Halifax River

 The Halifax is a coastal river running north to south parallel with the Atlantic Ocean.
 The river begins in the northeast corner of Volusia County (where Daytona Beach is located) and flows slowly southwardly for 25 miles until it empties into the Atlantic Ocean at Ponce Inlet.
 The narrow land between the Halifax River and the Atlantic Ocean is a virtual barrier island.
 This is where the beaches are located.